Can't resist fresh doughnuts? If you give in too often, they can bulk up your belly.

 Want some fries with that?
 Most of us do, not knowing that a large order of fries can have as many calories as a burger.

 Better Bet: Order a side salad or fruit cup.

-Better Bet: Black coffee.
+Better Bet: Water.
+If you're seeking caffeine, try black coffee.
 A 20-ounce cup has almost no calories.
 Like milk?
-Use the nonfat kind to stay under 100 calories.
+Make it nonfat to stay under 100 calories.

-Tailgate party staples include beer, chips, and BBQ pork sandwiches on fluffy white rolls.
+Tailgate party staples include beer, chips, and barbecue pork sandwiches on fluffy white rolls.
 The shredded pork may hit the spot before you settle in for the game.
-Yet each sandwich can have more than 600 calories.
+Yet each sandwich can have more than 600 calories, depending on the size.

 Better Bet: Lean grilled chicken or burgers on whole wheat buns.
 Pair with healthier tailgate sides like baked beans and coleslaw.

 An order of chicken wings packs about 700 calories.
 If you choose the boneless buffalo-style, that's 1,160 calories, not counting dips!
 Blue cheese sauce adds another 240 calories and 26 grams of fat.

 Better Bet: Grilled chicken strips.
 Make wings a rare treat.